Configuring DHCP to work with Cisco Manager

 This Tech-Recipe describes using an external DHCP server, in this case from a Windows Server 2000 or 2003 system, with Cisco Call Manager (CCM).
 When introducing CCM into environments with an exsiting DHCP infrastructure, problems may occur because Cisco IP phones require additional information from the DHCP server when they startup.
 Following the steps in this Tech-Recipe will allow the use of a non-CCM DHCP server.

-3) Then click “Next” and enter a start IP address and a end IP address, then use the up and down arrow buttons to increases or decrees the length of your sub-net mask, (just keep clicking the arrow buttons till you see the sub-net mask you what to use) and then click “Next”.
+3) Then click Next, and enter a start IP address and an end IP address.
+Then use the up and down arrow buttons to increase or decrease the length of your sub-net mask.
+(Just keep clicking the arrow buttons until you see the sub-net mask you what to use.)
+Then click Next.

-4) Next you will be asked to enter any address you do not want issue out be the DHCP server, maybe you are saving some static addresses for you router and/or servers.
-You can enter in just one address by entering the same address in the start and end boxes, or a range of addresses be putting the first or lowest in the start box, and the last or highest in the end box, then click “Next”.
+4) Next, you will be asked to enter any address you do not want issue out be the DHCP server.
+Maybe you are saving some static addresses for you router and/or servers.
+You can enter in just one address by entering the same address in the start and end boxes or a range of addresses by putting the first or lowest in the start box and the last or highest in the end box.
+Then click Next.

-5) You will be asked how long you want the lease to be good for; I leave it to the default and click “Next”.
+5) You will be asked for how long you want the lease to be good.
+I leave it to the default and click Next.

-6) Next you are asked if you want to set up the DHCP options now, these are the options the DHCP server will pass along to the requesting client with it’s new IP address, I select “Yes” and enter the “Router (Default Gateway) IP address, and click “Add” and then click “Next”.
+6) Next you are asked if you want to set up the DHCP options now.
+These are the options the DHCP server will pass along to the requesting client with its new IP address.
+I select Yes and enter the router (Default Gateway) IP address.
+Then click Add and Next.

-7) Next you can enter and any Domain information you have and then click “Add” then “Next”.
+7) Now, you can enter any Domain information you have, and click Add and then Next.

 Follow the reactions below and share your own thoughts.